E-Choupal: Benefits of e-Choupal

 ITC Limited kiosk with Internet access is run by a sanchalak — a trained farmer.
 The computer is housed in the sanchalak's house and is linked to the Internet via phone lines or by a VSAT connection.
 Each installation serves an average of 600 farmers in the surrounding ten villages within about a 5 km radius.
 The sanchalak bears some operating cost but in return earns a service fee for the e-transactions done through his e-Choupal.
 The warehouse hub is managed by the same traditional middlemen, now called samyojaks, but with no exploitative power due to the reorganization.
-These middlemen make up for the lack of infrastructure and fulfill critical jobs like cash disbursement, quantity aggregation, and transportation.